Robert Sparrow Smythe: 1880–89: Platform speakers

-Carlotta Patti toured in the beginning of 1880 under Smythe and during that year Smythe's preference turned from substantial musical companies to more serious platform speakers such as the "lamented Richard Anthony Proctor astronomer" then war correspondent Archibald Forbes in 1882 (with whom he first met Mark Twain while in America).
-Moncure Daniel Conway followed in 1883, then George Augustus Sala whom had earlier written to Smythe after hearing how much money Forbes had cleared during his tour.
+Carlotta Patti toured in the beginning of 1880 under Smythe, and during that year Smythe's preference turned from substantial musical companies to more serious platform speakers such as the "lamented Richard Anthony Proctor astronomer", then war correspondent Archibald Forbes in 1882 (with whom he first met Mark Twain while in America).
+Moncure Daniel Conway followed in 1883, then George Augustus Sala, who had earlier written to Smythe after hearing how much money Forbes had cleared during his tour.
 Smythe informed Sala that he would have to hear him first and Sala responded by telling Smythe to "...go to the lower levels of Tartarus!."
-A local consortium then engaged Sala, brought him to Australia and upon finding him difficult to manage, asked Smythe to take him off their hands.
+A local consortium then engaged Sala, brought him to Australia, and upon finding him difficult to manage, asked Smythe to take him off their hands.
 From 1885 until 1886 Smythe gladly contracted with Sala and earned them both a handsome profit.

-1887, besides the ongoing association with Rev. Clark, Smythe piloted Locke Richardson the Shakespearian scholar, Smythe's old associate Dr. H. S. Lynn and undertook to manage Williamson, Garner and Musgrove's Opera season in New Zealand.
-1888 saw the American Civil War lecturer, Major Henry Craige Dane and the larger than life speaker on the Holy Land, Lydia Von Mamreoff Finklestein with whom he toured the usual circuits and New Zealand well into 1889.
+In 1887, besides the ongoing association with Rev. Clark, Smythe piloted Locke Richardson the Shakespearian scholar, Smythe's old associate Dr. H. S. Lynn, and undertook to manage Williamson, Garner and Musgrove's Opera season in New Zealand.
+1888 saw the American Civil War lecturer, Major Henry Craige Dane, and the larger than life speaker on the Holy Land, Lydia Von Mamreoff Finklestein, with whom he toured the usual circuits and New Zealand well into 1889.

 1890–99: Deep thought and high art

-The 1890s continued Smythe's association with Rev. Clark and a re-engagement with musical clients but of a higher order: opera singers Charles Santley and Janet Patey, organist William Thomas Best, Charles Hallé, Wilhelmina Neruda-Norman (Wilma Neruda) and Marion Burton and Horace Poussard all filled the calendars of 1890 and 1891.
+The 1890s continued Smythe's association with Rev. Clark, and a re-engagement with musical clients but of a higher order: opera singers Charles Santley and Janet Patey, organist William Thomas Best, Charles Hallé, Wilhelmina Neruda-Norman (Wilma Neruda) and Marion Burton and Horace Poussard all filled the calendars of 1890 and 1891.
 By this time Smythe was aided by his son Carlyle in the running of what was now the "Smythe Agency."
 In 1892 Henry Moreton Stanley toured, and later Max O'Rell, the French humorist.
 In 1894 after taking a year off for travel, Smythe toured with the Rev. Thomas De Witt Talmage, the very animated American preacher.
-The violinist Camilla Urso soon charmed Australian audiences under Smythe's imprint and 1895 saw Smythe take on three principle platform speakers; music historian Rev. Hugh Reginald Haweis, war correspondent Frederic Villiers and Mark Twain, after Twain had accepted Smythe's invitation to tour the world in 1895. becoming the "Lion" of Smythe's career.
-Part of Twain's tour was managed by Smythe's son Carlyle.
+The violinist Camilla Urso soon charmed Australian audiences under Smythe's imprint, and 1895 saw Smythe take on three principle platform speakers: music historian Rev. Hugh Reginald Haweis, war correspondent Frederic Villiers and Mark Twain, after Twain had accepted Smythe's invitation to tour the world in 1895.
+Twain became the "Lion" of Smythe's career; part of Twain's tour was managed by Smythe's son Carlyle.

-1896 had yet another man of the cloth, Rev. Haskett Smith, popular raconteur and tour guide of the Holy Land make his mark.
-Harry Furniss the much loved illustrator and lecturer toured under contract to Smythe in 1897 and in 1898, Gilbert & Sullivan star Durward Lely did likewise.
+1896 had yet another man of the cloth, Rev. Haskett Smith, popular raconteur and tour guide of the Holy Land, make his mark.
+Harry Furniss, the much loved illustrator and lecturer, toured under contract to Smythe in 1897 and in 1898, Gilbert & Sullivan star Durward Lely did likewise.